bio-phys/BioEn/README.rst

     file name is **bioen\_result.pkl**.
-This pkl file contains all relevant information from the weight optimization including experimental data, ensemble averaged data, (reference, initial, and optimized) weights, consistency of experimental data with experimental data (chi-squared), relative entropy, etc. For a complete analysis of your BioEn calculations, this file is essential.
+This pkl file contains all relevant information from the weight optimization including experimental data, ensemble averaged data, (reference, initial, and optimized) weights, consistency of simulated data with experimental data (chi-squared), relative entropy, etc. For a complete analysis of your BioEn calculations, this file is essential.